leopedroso1/Ecoleta-ReactJS/README.md

 Technologies involved:

-* Programming Language: Javascript with gold saint armor as know as Typescript.
+* Programming Language: Javascript with gold saint armor as known as Typescript.
 * Backend: Node.JS
 * Web Frond + Mobile: ReactJS + React Native
   ++ multiple dependencies....
-If you are new at Web Development check package.json for all detailed information which external packages were used =) tip: ...npm install...
+If you are new at Web Development check package.json for all detailed information from which external packages were used =) tip: ...npm install...